 Job Roles of a Product Manager

-Product management professionals are an inevitable part of the organization, therefore, they are needed across various levels of the organization.
+Product management professionals are an inevitable part of the organisation.
+That’s why, they are needed across various levels of the organisation.
 Here are some popular job roles in the field of product management:

 - Product Manager